Entropy and stability of hyperbolic manifolds: Abstract

 \section{Abstract}

-Let $M$ be a closed oriented hyperbolic manifold of dimension at least $3$ and let $g_0$ be the hyperbolic metric on $M$.
-Besson-Courtois-Gallot proved that for any Riemannian metric $g$ on $M$ with same volume as $g_0$, its volume entropy $h(g)$ satisfies $h(g)\geq n-1$ with equality only when $g$ is isometric to $g_0$.
-We show that the hyperbolic metric is stable in the following sense.
-If $g_i$ is a sequence of Riemaniann metrics on $M$ of same volume as $g_0$ such that $h(g_i)$ converges to $n-1$, then $(M,g_i)$ converges to $(M,g_0)$ as metric measure spaces in the Gromov-Prokhorov topology.
-The proof is based on an intrinsic uniqueness result for spherical Plateau solutions of $M$.
+Let $(M,g_0)$ be a closed oriented hyperbolic manifold of dimension at least $3$.
+By the volume entropy inequality of G. Besson, G. Courtois and S. Gallot, for any Riemannian metric $g$ on $M$ with same volume as $g_0$, its volume entropy $h(g)$ satisfies $h(g)\geq n-1$ with equality only when $g$ is isometric to $g_0$.
+We show that the hyperbolic metric $g_0$ is stable in the following sense: if $g_i$ is a sequence of Riemaniann metrics on $M$ of same volume as $g_0$ and if $h(g_i)$ converges to $n-1$, then there are smooth subsets $Z_i\subset M$ such that both $\Vol(Z_i,g_i)$ and $\Area(\partial Z_i,g_i)$ tend to $0$, and $(M\setminus Z_i,g_i)$ converges to $(M,g_0)$ in the measured Gromov-Hausdorff topology.
+The proof relies on showing that any spherical Plateau solution for $M$ is intrinsically isomorphic to $(M,\frac{(n-1)^2}{4n} g_0)$.